 In 1980 the railway saw its first steam-hauled trains in operation.

-The Railway’s collection has continued to expand, and we now have six steam locomotives on site, although not all are fully restored.
+The Railway’s collection has continued to expand, and we now have five steam locomotives on site, although not all are fully restored.

 The search for additional diesel locomotives and rolling stock items carried on, and today the Railway has a comprehensive collection.